The-Dozer-Project/ben-design/docs/01-philosophy.md

 ## Opinionated by Design

 Ben by design limits extensibility to reduce boilerplate and eliminate ambiguity.
-It is not a universal observability platform or does it aim to operate in every ecosystem.
+It is not a universal security platform or does it aim to operate in every ecosystem.
 Over-generalized platforms introduce complexity, unclear ownership, policy ambiguity and introduce error surface.
 Ben works in a contained way by design.